barylevy/chatush/docs/README.md

 - **HTTPS Only**: All network requests use secure connections

 ## 🎯 Design Decisions

-### Why Factory?
+JSON File Storage?

+- Lightweight and simple for small to medium datasets
-- Compile-time safety for dependency injection
+- Human-readable format for debugging
+- Easy migration and backup
-- Zero runtime overhead
+- No database overhead
-- Simple, Swift-native API
-- Perfect for SwiftUI with `@Injected`
+- Perfect fit for chat history with Observable models
+- Instant loading with async/await

-### Why SwiftData?
+### Why Actor for SDK and Storage?

-- Modern, Swift-native persistence
-- Automatic change tracking
-- Better performance than CoreData
+- Thread-safe by default
+- Perfect for async/await
+- Prevents data races
+- No manual locking required
+- Ensures consistency in file operationsreData
 - Seamless SwiftUI integration

 ### Why Actor for SDK?